celsocesila/lattice-monitoring-framework1.0/README.md

 # Lattice Monitoring Framework
-This project contains both the source code and some pre-compiled binaries of the Lattice Monitoring Framework.
+This project contains both the source code of the Lattice Monitoring Framework.

 The main components of the framework are:
 - The Controller